wp-plugins/accesspress-social-share/readme.txt

 = Where can I find the documentation for the plugin? = Once you install the plugin , you can check some general documentation about how to use the plugin in the "How to use" panel of the plugin's settings page.
 Complete documentation can be found  [here](https://accesspressthemes.com/documentation/documentation-plugin-instruction-accesspress-social-share/).

+= Can I use AccessPress social share where ever I want?
+Yes.
+You can use the AccessPress social share by using shortcode anywhere you want in your templates files or in posts and pages content.

 == Screenshots ==
 1. Frontend Display of Social Share
 2. Frontend Display of Social Share